jimmoffitt/bounding-boxes/rbBoundingBoxes/README.md

 }
 ```

 #### Dashboard output

--w -105.45 -e -104.56 -n 40.58 -s 39.9 -b -t "geo-frontrange" -r "flood OR storm OR rain" -f "geo-frontrange.json" -d

-Since we added the "-d" parameter, a simple text file will be producted whose contents can easily be copied/pasted into the console.
+By specifying that you want to enter rules by using the console.gnip dashboard, a simple text file will be producted whose contents can easily be copied/pasted into the console.
+This is indicated by including the '-d' (dashboard) parameter.

 Note that the code will take the passed in file name and update it to *.txt.
 So the resulting file is named geo-frontrange.txt and has these contents:

+-w -105.45 -e -104.56 -n 40.58 -s 39.9 -b -t "geo-frontrange" -r "flood OR storm OR rain" -f "geo-frontrange.json" -d

 ```
 (flood OR storm OR rain) (bounding_box:[-105.45000 39.90000 -105.00000 40.25000] OR bounding_box:[-105.00000 39.90000 -104.56000 40.25000] OR bounding_box:[-105.45000 40.25000 -104.98260 40.58000] OR bounding_box:[-104.98260 40.25000 -104.56000 40.58000])